gambitproject/jsgte/INFOS/harkirat.md

 ![Sever Comm](./images/tree-2.png)
 [Tree in Xml](https://github.com/gambitproject/jsgte/blob/master/INFOS/images/tree-2.xml)

-Work on features 2 and three can be found in the undo-redo-load-save branch of the jsgte repository (https://github.com/gambitproject/jsgte/tree/undo-redo-load-save).
+Work on features 2 and three can be found in the undo-redo-load-save branch of the JSGTE repository (https://github.com/gambitproject/jsgte/tree/undo-redo-load-save).